 Understanding Your Health Insurance and Medical Bills

 Understanding the basics of your health insurance policy terms will not only help you find affordable health insurance but will help you understand your medical bills and your health insurance billing statement after you have filed your health insurance claim.
-41 percent of Americans do not understand their medical bills.
+41% of Americans do not understand their medical bills.
 Here are some tips and resources to help you understand your health insurance bill, billing errors, and how to check or negotiate your medical bill when your health insurance bills are confusing.

 Understanding the Explanation of Benefits (EOB)